This blog provides information for educational purposes only. Read our complete summary for more info.

 Meanwhile, legendary moonshiner Popcorn explains that there are very high medicinal properties of moonshine.
 He explains that people have been drinking it for years and that there is nothing illegal or hazardous about it.
 In fact, it can make a mean cough syrup with candy and honey.
 It can even cure headaches just by sniffing it.
 As a legend in the world of moonshine, no one questions Popcorn's claims.

 This episode also introduces us to Don Wood, a bootlegger with more than 10 years of experience.
 Don travels up and down the East Coast and Appalachia delivering his moonshine by motorcycle.
 He explains that most moonshiners place their liquor in bottles of vinegar or other "legal" containers in order to keep it from looking suspicious should they get caught.

 Don's specialty is his own proprietary blend of apple pie moonshine.
 He mixes apple juice with the moonshine and adds pieces of the fruit to the mix.
 He will then sell it for $50 a jar to his clients.
 Wood explains that this is his way of making money.
-He claims moonshining is a business that keep jobs in America for people who need jobs now that they are all being sent overseas.
+He claims moonshining is a business that keeps jobs in America for people who need jobs now that they are all being sent overseas.
 He sees moonshining as a way to "stick it to the man."